Victorian Certificate of Education: 2012 History: Revolutions exam

+2016 Early Release of results

+In 2016, a computer error allowed for 2075 students (approximately 2.5% of VCE candidates) to receive their ATAR score and VCE results five days earlier than they were supposed to be announced.
+External SMS provider for VCAA and the Victorian Tertiary Admissions Centre (VTAC), Salmat Digital, created an error that enabled students to receive their results before the expected release date by texting VCAA.
+Suzanne Connelly, a spokeswoman for VTAC and VCAA, apologised on behalf of all agencies involved.

+This sparked outrage from parents of students who did not receive their scores, considering it as "unfair".
+Students who were able to receive their results also questioned its legitimacy and reliability.
+The VCAA and VTAC acted to contact affected students and their schools to reassure them regarding the accidental early results release.
+The release of the remaining 97.5% of results took place without further issue at the planned time.
+Education Minister James Merlino ordered an investigation into the situation, which had compromised results that are normally closely guarded until the official release.

 2018 English exam

-The 2018 English exam included an article in which fictional writer Jonty Jenkins scathingly attacked a cafe franchise named "Calmer Coffee" opening in his local town, criticising its unfriendly staff and unwelcoming ambience that he described as "an assault on the senses".
+The 2018 English exam included an article in which fictional writer Jonty Jenkins scathingly attacked a café franchise named "Calmer Coffee" opening in his local town, criticising its unfriendly staff and unwelcoming ambience that he described as "an assault on the senses".
 After the exam completed, students discovered that a real "Calmer Cafe" existed in Aberfeldie, a suburb just north-west of Melbourne.
-The cafe's manager, Elise Jenkins, shares the same surname as the exam question's fictional writer.
-Within hours, the cafe received over 100 negative reviews on Google Maps from Year 12 students, bringing down its rating from nearly 5 stars to as low as 3.3.
-Google Maps temporarily removed the cafe from search results, and later reinstated it but kept reviews inaccessible.
-At the time, the cafe had 405 reviews.
+The café's manager, Elise Jenkins, shares the same surname as the exam question's fictional writer.
+Within hours, the café received over 100 negative reviews on Google Maps from Year 12 students, bringing down its rating from nearly 5 stars to as low as 3.3.
+Google Maps temporarily removed the café from search results, and later reinstated it but kept reviews inaccessible.
+At the time, the café had 405 reviews.

 The next day, Tara Conron, owner of the cafe, told The Age she had hired a lawyer and would be pursuing legal action against VCAA for "uncanny" similarities between the exam and the actual cafe.
 Conron noted the identical surnames of Jenkins, stated that she employs someone with a "man bun", as does the employer in the exam article, and both the fictional and actual cafe "stand out" in their respective suburbs.

-A year later, it was reported that Conron was no longer pursuing legal action against VCAA, telling The Age that the cafe staff had placed the matter behind them, and saying "we’ve just loved to joke about it this year".
+A year later, it was reported that Conron was no longer pursuing legal action against VCAA, telling The Age that the café staff had placed the matter behind them, and saying "we've just loved to joke about it this year".